Nailsea & Tickenham F.C.

-Nailsea & Tickenham Football Club is a football club based in Nailsea, England.
-They were most recently members of the and play at Fryth Way, Nailsea.
+Nailsea & Tickenham Football Club was a football club based in Nailsea, England.
+They were most recently members of the and played at Fryth Way, Nailsea.
 They resigned from the Western League in November 2025.

 History

 In 2015, Nailsea & Tickenham were formed following a merger between Somerset County League side Nailsea Town and Weston Super Mare & District League club Tickenham United.
 The new club took Nailsea Town's place in the Somerset County League, finishing runners-up in their first season.
 In 2022, the club was admitted into the Western League Division One.
 That season, they finished second in the table and were promoted to the Premier Division.

 In the 2024/25 season Nailsea and Tickenham reached the second qualifying round of the FA Cup after a 2-0 away victory over Hartpury, in August 2024.

 Ground

-The club currently play at Fryth Way, Nailsea.
+The club played at Fryth Way, Nailsea.